 ScriptC is a command line interface which can be controlled from a Batch Script or similar, useful for repetitive loading or when controlled from an external application.
-Example scripts are provided, showing how to load PmmC and Applications using a batch script.
+Example scripts are provided, showing how to load PmmC, Display Drivers and Applications using a batch script.

-PmmC Loader is a GUI interface designed to download PmmC's in to a 4D Systems Processor.
-It has the ability to automatically update existing PmmC's present on a module, or to manually change or force download to a blank processor or module, overwriting anything written in previously.
+PmmC Loader is a GUI interface designed to download PmmC's and Drivers to 4D Systems Processor.
+It has the ability to automatically update existing PmmC's and Drivers present on a module, or to manually change or force download to a blank processor or module, overwriting anything written in previously.